NikitaKarmakarP/-eye_controlled_mouse/README.md

 - **🛠️ Contribute with ideas or fixes**
 - **💬 Share it with others who’d benefit from hands-free control!**

+---

-"Technology should empower, not restrict.
-This is a small step toward hands-free computing." 🚀
+**"Technology should empower, not restrict.
+This is a small step toward hands-free computing." 🚀**